anzearhar/keynet/doc/report.md

 ## Methods Introduction

 In this section, we will detail the process of designing the keyboard layout.
 First, we gather text samples  (e.g. Wikipedia articles and programming code) and preprocess them by removing unnecessary symbols, spaces, line breaks, and tabs.
-This preprocessing results in a string composed solely of the 26 English alphabet letters and 4 additional symbols: period, comma, hyphen, and a punctuation mark.
+This preprocessing results in a string composed solely of the 26 English alphabet letters and 4 additional symbols: period, comma, hyphen, and a colon.
 This gives us a total of 30 characters, suitable for our 3 x 10 ortholinear keyboard.
 Next, we use this cleaned string to construct a graph, employing network analysis methods to establish the foundation of our keyboard layout.
 Finally, this foundational layout is subjected to a genetic algorithm to achieve full optimization.

 # Evaluation